 - (Optional) Configure cryptographic settings for the certificate.

 - Select the key length (Number of Bits) for the certificate.
 If the firewall is in FIPS-CC mode and the key generation algorithm is RSA.
 The RSA keys must be 2048 bits or larger.

-- Select theDigest for CSRwhich indicates the digest algorithm for the certificate signing request (CSR): SHA1, SHA256, SHA384, SHA512.
+- Select theDigest for CSRwhich indicates the digest algorithm for the certificate signing request (CSR): SHA1, SHA256, SHA384, or SHA512.